 7 Types of Chiropractic Adjustments

-Here, we’ll take a look at some of the most commonly used chiropractic adjustments and how they are done.
-Each type of adjustment can provide relief and may be more suitable for certain injuries or pains.
+Here, we’ll take a look at some of the most commonly used chiropractic techniques and how they work.
+Each type of chiropractic adjustment can provide relief and may be more suitable for certain injuries or pains.

 1. Spinal Manipulation